 Thank you for checking in for our Urgent Care Clinic.
 Your spot in line is secured for today!
 You should receive a confirmation email, if an email was provided at check-in, for your records.
 If you do not receive one, it may be in your spam folder.

 If you need to cancel your visit, please let us know as soon as possible so we can offer your spot to another pet in need.
 You can give us a call or let us know through our website by clicking here!

 Important things to know for your visit!

 - If authorized, a text notification will be sent first.
 If you do not confirm your visit within 15 minutes, we will call.
-If we do not get an answer, we will move on to the next client and slide you down on the list.
+If we do not get an answer, and it is early enough in the day to accommodate a switch, we will move on to the next client and slide you down on the list.
+If we can not reach you after one more phone call, or it is too late in the day to make a switch, we will take you off our Urgent Care list and your visit will no longer be guaranteed.
 Visit notifications may take place anytime between 8:00 am and 5:00 pm.

 Thank you for choosing Access Veterinary Care!
 We look forward to helping you and your pet today!